 Review these organization tips before you sit down to write your letter.

 Header: A resignation letter should begin with both you and the employer's contact information (name, title, company name, address, phone number, email) followed by the date.
 If this is an email rather than an actual letter, include your contact information at the end of the letter, after your signature.

 Salutation: Address the resignation letter to your manager.
-Use his or her formal title ("Dear Mr./Mrs./Dr. XYZ)
+Use their formal title ("Dear Mr./Ms./Dr. XYZ").

 Paragraph 1: State that you are resigning and include the date on which your resignation will be effective.
 Check your contract to see how much notice you are required to give your manager.

-Paragraph 2: (Optional) If you want, you can say why you are leaving (i.e. you are beginning another job, you are going back to school, you are taking time off), but this is not necessary.
-If you do choose to say why you are leaving, be positive - focus on where you are going next, not on what you disliked about your current job.
+Paragraph 2: (Optional) If desired, state the reason you're leaving (i.e., beginning another job, going back to school, taking time off), but this is not necessary.
+If you do reveal the reason, be positive, focusing on where you are going next, not on what you disliked about your current job.

-Paragraph 5: (Optional) If you would like a letter of reference from your manager, you can ask for it here.
+Paragraph 5: (Optional) If you would like a letter of reference from your manager, ask for it here.

 Close: Use a kind but formal signoff, such as "Sincerely" or "Yours Sincerely."

-Signature: End with your signature, handwritten, followed by your typed name.
+Signature: End with your handwritten signature followed by your typed name.
 If this is an email, simply include your typed name, followed by your contact information.